numenta/htmresearch/projects/capybara/README.md

 * `dim_reduction`: demo scripts to project SDRs in 2D, in order to make it possible to visualize clusters of SDRs.

-* `baseline`: contains scripts to establish a supervised baseline for the classification of sensor data.
+* `supervised_baseline`: contains scripts to establish a supervised baseline for the classification of sensor data.

 * `clustering`: contains the clustering code.
 See README in folder for more details.